 But, is everyone in the SEO world taking care of their cyber hygiene?
 I´m afraid not.

-Many imagine that cyber crime is done by a bunch of cool people working from a dark basement full of awesome gadgets, creating code that looks like video games while wearing clothes taken straight out from a futuristic Anime series.
+Many imagine that cyber criminals are a bunch of cool people working from a dark basement full of awesome gadgets.
+They create code that looks like video games while wearing clothes taken straight out from a futuristic Anime series.

-While most platforms nowadays claim to be continuously ramping up their safety measures and cyber security systems, there are always ways around them.
+Most platforms nowadays claim to be continuously ramping up their safety measures and cyber security systems.
+Unfortunately, there are always ways around them.
 Here is when individual responsibility plays a major role in protecting your most valuable assets: your websites.

-So, let’s talk about some easy ways to make sure your sites are protected against the 5 most common types of cyber attacks.
+So, let’s talk about some easy ways to make sure your sites are protected.
+Here are the 5 most common types of cyber attacks.

 Cyber Security 101: Password Strength